FamilySearch/GEDCOM.io/_pages/techfaqs.md

 # How do I record a miscarriage?

-Not all researchers wish to include miscarriages in their families, but some do.
-For those who do, we recommend a non-pointer `CHIL` if no details are known:
+For researchers who want to include a miscarriage as a child in a family, we recommend a non-pointer `CHIL` if no details are known:

 ```
 1 CHIL @VOID@
 2 PHRASE Miscarried after 6 months
 ```

-or an `INDI` with `NO BIRT` if there is more to say about the child:
+If there is more to say about the child, we recommend an `INDI` with `NO BIRT`:

 ```
 0 @EX1@ INDI